ibe-uw/tiara/docs/usage.md

 tiara -i sample_input.fasta -o out.txt
 ```

-The sequences in the fasta file should be at least 5000 bases long,
+The sequences in the fasta file should be at least 3000 bases long.
+We do not recommend classify sequences that are shorter than 1000 base pairs.
-but you could get some meaningful results with shorter ones.

 It creates two files:
  - out.txt, a tab-separated file with header `sequence id, first stage classification result, second stage classification result`.
  - log_out.txt, containing model parameters and classification summary.

 ### Advanced:

 ```bash